vinny380/StealthGridRL/README.md

 ### Rewards
 The reward scheme must be implemented on the `custom.py` file, penalizing or rewarding certain behaviors (e.g. hitting a wall, not moving, walking over an explored cell, etc.).
 The `info` dictionary returned by the step method may be used for that.
+Note that not all values within the `info` dictionary need to be used.

 ### Episode End

 By default, an episode ends if any of the following happens:
 - The player dies (gets spotted by an enemy),
 - Explores all tiles,
-- Time runs out.
+- Time runs out (500 steps are taken).

 ## Testing